deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari snorted. "*Spirit* doesn't count.
 Only results matter." he snapped, dismissively.

 "You *got* the result, though."
-Warhorse said.
+WARHORSE said.
 When Regaari twitched a disbelieving ear at him, he nodded insistently.
 "Seriously.
 You're *alive*.
 You held out long enough for the cavalry to reach you and you saw that son of a bitch dead.
 Result."

 "You're just trying to pep me up."
 Regaari told him.

-Warhorse nodded. "'Course I am.
+WARHORSE nodded. "'Course I am.
 Best way to do that's with the truth, though.
 You're still kicking, it's not, and the difference was you going down swinging.
 Spirit gets results, man."